Demand the Impossible! France in the 1960s

-Kristin Ross, May ’68 and Its Afterlives (optional)
+Kristin Ross, May ’68 and Its Afterlives (Recommended)

-In connection with our theme, this Reading and Composition course focuses on the critical analysis of texts, images, and sounds (literary works, historical documents, speeches and manifestos, as well as photographs, posters, film and music related to the period we are studying).
+In connection with our theme, this course fulfills the R&C requirement.
+Discussions and written work will focuses on the critical analysis of texts, images, and sounds.
 In addition to gaining skills in literary and rhetorical analysis, students will strengthen their capacities to produce informed responses to materials encountered in class, formulate compelling research questions, and build persuasive arguments.
 Writing assignments emphasize drafting, revising, and responding to feedback.
-In addition to several in-class writing exercises, students should expect to write two short response essays (2-3 pages) as well as a final research paper (8-10 pages).
+In addition to reading and class discussion, students should prepare to write frequent discussion board posts, two formal essays (2-3 pages) as well as a final research paper (8-10 pages).

 French R1B satisfies the second half of the Reading and Composition Requirement.
 Classes are conducted in ENGLISH.